rcarrata/rcarrata.github.io/_posts/2020-05-30-blue-green-in-service-mesh.md

 comments: true
 ---

-Whats a Blue Green deployment and how to configure it our microservices within the Service Mesh?
-How change the balancing of our requests in a easy and quick way?
+What's a Blue Green deployment and how do we configure it for our microservices within the Service Mesh?
+How do we change the balancing of our requests in an easy and quick way?

 Let's Mesh in!!